Sargenroth: Name

-After 1706, the name was usually spelt with a G. The rootword is the Old High German rod and the Middle High German rot, meaning a place made tillable by clearing, or simply a clearing.
+After 1706, the name was usually spelt with a G. The root word is the Old High German rod and the Middle High German rot, meaning a place made tillable by clearing, or simply a clearing.
 The qualifier Sargen— might well go back to somebody named Saricho.
 Thus, the name would originally have meant “Saricho’s Clearing”.

 There is a further idea, propounded by several people named at the source given here, that the name might once have been associated with a convent.

 History

 On 18 May 1276, Sargenroth had its first documented mention when Pope Innocent V confirmed Tholey Abbey’s holdings.
 These were already known to be myriad, but had been confined to the Abbey’s immediate area, Hermeskeil and Baumholder.
 However, following this document, outlying holdings were noted, among them Sargenroth.
 The document mentions “lands in the village of Sargenhrucha”.
 Further documented mentions are as follows: